| Title: | C-Like 'getopt' Behavior |

 A long flag is a type of flag, and begins with the string

-delimited from the long flag by either a trailing =
+delimited from the long flag by either a trailing =, or may be

 the subsequent option.